adfinis/document-merge-service/USAGE.md

 Merging works the same for both engines, so this is basically all you need to know about how to use the DMS.

-Additionally, you can also convert output to pdf or other types supported by unoconv:
+Additionally, you can also convert output to pdf.

 ```python
 >>> resp = requests.post(